aptos-labs/aptos-core/developer-docs-site/docs/issues-and-workarounds.md

 #### Workaround

 Delete the `secure-data.json` file because very likely you are using an older version of it.
-See [Bootstrapping validator node](nodes/validator-node/operator/connect-to-aptos-network.md#bootstrapping-validator-node) for the location of this file.
+Check your `validator.yaml` file and you will see something like `path: /opt/aptos/data/secure-data.json`.
+Or see [Bootstrapping validator node](nodes/validator-node/operator/connect-to-aptos-network.md#bootstrapping-validator-node) for the location of this file.
+For Docker, you can delete this file by `docker` commands such as: `docker-compose down --volumes` (check the `docker-compose` help).
+Finally, **remember to restart the node. **

 ### How to find out when the next epoch starts